dslej/rundexplorer/_posts/2022-05-07-jaas-auth-multilogin.md

 # Overview
 Rundeck has the ability to integrate multiple authentication methods thanks to the Java Authentication and Authorization Service, or [JAAS](https://en.wikipedia.org/wiki/Java_Authentication_and_Authorization_Service) .
 These authorization modules include ActiveDirectory, LDAP, and Realm which is Rundeck's default authentication.
-There are other types of authentication like Single Sign On covered in another tutorial.
+There are other types of authentication like [Single-Sign-On](https://en.wikipedia.org/wiki/Single_sign-on) covered in another tutorial.

 ---